gateniomer/Fullstack-Learnings/Section 3 - CSS Basics/README.md

   /* The text-align property is used to set the horizontal alignment of a text. */
   text-align: right;

+  /* When the text-align property is set to "justify", each line is stretched so that every line has equal width, and the left and right margins are straight (like in magazines and newspapers): */
+  text-align: justify;

+  /* The text-align-last property specifies how to align the last line of a text. */
+  text-align-last: center;

+  /* The direction and unicode-bidi properties can be used to change the text direction of an element: */
+  direction: rtl;
+  unicode-bidi: bidi-override;

+  /* The vertical-align property sets the vertical alignment of an element. */
+  vertical-align: baseline;
+  vertical-align: text-top;
+  vertical-align: text-bottom;
+  vertical-align: sub;
+  vertical-align: super;

+  /* The text-decoration-line property is used to add a decoration line to text. */
+  text-decoration-line: overline;
+  text-decoration-line: line-through;
+  text-decoration-line: underline;

+  /* Tip: Links in HTML are underlined by default.
+Sometimes you see that links are styled with no underline.
+The text-decoration: none; is used to remove underlines from links, like this: */
+  text-decoration: none;

+  /* The text-transform property is used to specify uppercase and lowercase letters in a text. */
+  text-transform: uppercase;
+  text-transform: lowercase;
+  text-transform: capitalize;
 }
 ```
+There is also text spacing and shadow properties available.

 ## [Reset CSS](https://meyerweb.com/eric/tools/css/reset/)
 The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.